traefik/traefik/docs/content/routing/overview.md

 _Optional, Default="15s"_

-`dialKeepAlive` defines the interval between keep-alive probes for an active network connection.
+`dialKeepAlive` defines the interval between keep-alive probes sent on an active network connection.
 If zero, keep-alive probes are sent with a default value (currently 15 seconds), if supported by the protocol and operating system.
 Network protocols or operating systems that do not support keep-alives ignore this field.
 If negative, keep-alive probes are disabled.